 Today, there are over 1,000 travel agencies in Singapore, offering unique travel experiences for locals and visitors alike.

-STB works closely with industry stakeholders to develop capabilities, while maintaining a relevant licensing and regulatory environment.
-For more information on licensing matters, please visit the Industry Assistance & Licensing page.
+- STB works closely with industry stakeholders to develop capabilities, while maintaining a relevant licensing and regulatory environment.
+For more information on licensing matters, please visit the Travel Agent Licence page.

 Amendments to the Travel Agents Act and Travel Agents Regulations